 Q: What do you think is important in making brands what they are?
 And how much is operational consistency compatible with uniqueness?

 JS: This industry is never done, there’s always room for improvement because consumer habits and trends are always changing.
 They want new things, different and unique experiences.
 So, you have a hotel but the process of staying at a hotel is so varied because people are always wanting something unique or different but at the other end, people want consistency.
 People enjoy consistency and they put trust into a brand because they know the potential experience they are going to get at one restaurant will be the same at another one.
+This necessitates operational consistency along with an element of uniqueness and maintaining this balance could be a tricky affair.
+Maintaining operational consistency requires comprehensive auditing and usage of audit checklists, software based food inspection and restaurant operation checklist etc. Auditing apps are quite helpful as they can provide a snapshot of how one particular unit at one location is performing with respect to different parameters with, I would like to add, customer satisfaction at the top of the priority list for audit purposes, and also provide a comparative analysis over time and across locations of a given chain or brand.

 At the same time, people are looking for that curated unique experience especially when it comes to food.
 This is a huge opportunity for local and independent restaurants to promote their areas especially when it comes to food.
 It’s promoting local cuisine, local cooks, local chefs, local ingredients.
 People are focusing on ‘farm to table’, the concept of knowing where your food comes from, who cooks it, and trying to minimize the distance it gets to travel to get to you.
 We are going back to the model where everybody knows your name, you’re buying things and supporting your neighbor this way and that’s great.
 In my opinion, that’s minimizing the impact all around and helps us become more sustainable.
 It’s like getting an inside scoop on where the locals eat but you can just do that because you are staying at someone’s house.
 So those types of experiences I think are really going to take hold in the industry.